rokka-io/rokka-site/source/_references/usermetadata.md

 $hash = '0dcabb778d58d07ccd48b5ff291de05ba4374fb9';

-$client->addStaticMetadata([ "somefield" => "somevalue",
+$client->addUserMetadata([ "somefield" => "somevalue",
                              "somethingElse" => "anothervalue",
                              "deleteThis" => null
                              ], $hash);

 ```
-If you do a PUT (or setStaticMetadata in PHP) instead of a PATCH request, then all existing fields will be deleted first.
+If you do a PUT (or setUserMetadata in PHP) instead of a PATCH request, then all existing fields will be deleted first.

 If you want to update/add just one value, you can also do this by making a PUT request to `https://api.rokka.io/sourceimages/{organization}/{hash}/meta/user/{name}`
 and include the JSON encoded value in the body